-Students who wish to drop courses from the EDGE program must notify the manager, Academics who then will communicate the drops to the EDGE coordinator.
+Students who wish to drop courses from the EDGE program must notify their course instructor and the manager, Academics who then will communicate the drops to the EDGE coordinator.
 Student access will be removed from all course platforms once they are dropped.